 E-mail messages can be though as a series of “MIME-parts”, which are sections of the message.
 The most prominent is the ’body’, that is the main message your are reading.
 Many e-mail messages also contains attachments, which MIME-parts that contain files10.

-message-view offers the command mu4e-view-save-attachments
+offers the command mu4e-view-save-attachments

-; default
+; its default keybinding is

-support.
+After invoking the command, you can enter the file names to save, comma-separated, with completion support.
 Press RET to save the chosen files to your file-system.

 mu4e

-be file-system path or a function; see its docstring for details.
+(which can be either file-system path or a function; see

-is active, which offers
+active, which offers mu4e-view-complete-all

-(bound to C-c C-a to complete all
+(bound to C-c C-a to

-files11.
+complete all files11.

 Not all MIME-parts are message bodies or attachments, and it can be useful to